Text Size

 Overview

 Leviticus 9 teaches that the Lord's presence among His people is enjoyed through obedient priestly mediation and accepted sacrifice.
 Aaron's ministry begins only after ordination is complete.
-He must first offer for Himself because He is a sinful priest.
-Then He offers for the people.
+He must first offer for himself because he is a sinful priest.
+Then he offers for the people.
 The sacrifices proceed according to the revealed pattern, and the priestly blessing follows the offering.

 The Lord Himself confirms the worship by appearing in glory and sending fire to consume the offering.
 Israel's response is both joy and prostration, showing that accepted worship produces glad reverence before the holy God.